 Are you surprised by the price your technician quoted to replace your AC compressor?
 You’re not alone!
-The cost to replace an AC compressor can be expensive.
+The cost of replacing an AC compressor can be expensive.

 Whether you’re in need of a new AC compressor or just a repair, it’s important to know what you’re getting into financially.
 Be sure to get multiple quotes from various technicians to get the best deal.
 If you need tips on how to choose the best AC compressor, contact DeZiel Heating & AC.